Cray-HPE/docs-csm/operations/network/dns/Manage_the_DNS_Unbound_Resolver.md

 The values used for `ipv6.gateway` and `ipv6.subnet` should match those used for the Customer Management Network (CMN).
 The `ipv6.rangeStart` and `ipv6.rangeEnd` values should describe an unused range within the subnet declared in `ipv6.subnet`.
 The number of IP addresses in this range should equal either the desired number of `cray-dns-unbound` replicas or the number of NCN worker nodes.
-If Keycloak has also been configured to use IPv6, this range *must not* overlap with the range used there.
+If Keycloak has also been configured to use IPv6, then this range *must not* overlap with the range used there.

 Prerequisites: